A Better World Through Creativity

 Hawke Building Level 3, UniSA City West campus, 55 North Terrace, Adelaide

-Showcasing the work of Australian and African artists - from the grassroots level to some of the African continents leading visual artists, Sanaa: A Better World Through Creativity will be returning to the Kerry Packer Civic Gallery in 2019.
+Showcasing the work of Australian and African artists - from the grassroots level to some of the African continents leading visual artists, Sanaa: A Better World Through Creativity returns to the Kerry Packer Civic Gallery in 2019.

 This year’s exhibition includes artwork from an award-winning Ugandan photographer, a Zambian artist exploring female identity, a Ghanaian installation artist, a leading South African contemporary artist, new street artists from East Africa, as well as local artists.

-A highlight of the exhibition will be visiting Kenyan street artist Thufu Bebeto, who will paint a mural directly onto the gallery wall from 14 - 15 February.
+A highlight of the exhibition is from visiting Kenyan street artist Thufu Bebeto, who has painted a mural directly onto the gallery wall.

 ARTIST TALK, Thursday 21 February 4.30pm - 5.30pm